BlinovaAlexa/The_Compliance_Registry_Documentation/Outgoing.md

 ![Request Compliance](/images/outgoing2.jpg)

+When user creates a new request (or a group of requests), the system schedules sending related notifications in 10 minutes.
 When a request is sent to an Affiliate, they will create a profile and share their required certificate.

 # Edit Request